Biden visits U.S.-Mexico border as immigration issue heats up | Politics

 Biden visits U.S.-Mexico border as immigration issue heats up

-Republicans are pushing their own plans for the border following a midterm election in they seized a narrow majority in the House of Representatives.
-Texas' Republican Governor, Greg Abbott, met Biden in El Paso and handed him a letter outlining five steps to address the border crisis - including detaining the millions of people in the United States illegally.

-Republican U.S. Representative Jim Jordan told Fox News on Sunday that his party could help the Democrats - but only if Biden adopted the enforcement policies of former President Donald Trump.
-Those policies included separating children from their migrant parents as part of a "zero-tolerance" approach to deter illegal immigration.
+Republican U.S. Representative Jim Jordan told Fox News that Biden should adopt the zero-tolerance policies pursued by Trump, which included separating children from their migrant parents.
 "They've allowed now a situation where frankly, we no longer have a border," Jordan said.

-Biden, joined by Secretary of Homeland Security Alejandro Mayorkas, is expected to meet in El Paso with congressional lawmakers, local officials and community leaders.
-Mayorkas on Sunday said two of the key elements leading to increased numbers of migrants making their way to the United States - international crises and legislative stasis - were outside the president's control.
+Mayorkas on Sunday said international crises and legislative gridlock limited Biden's ability to reduce the number of migrants making their way to the United States.
 "We're just dealing with a broken system," Mayorkas told reporters aboard Air Force One on the way to Texas.
-The White House said Biden would assess border enforcement operations in El Paso, where the Democratic mayor declared a state of emergency last month, citing hundreds of migrants' sleeping on the streets in cold temperatures and thousands being apprehended every day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)